-No celebration or observance shall explicitly or implicitly impose any expense or medical danger upon a student as a condition of their participation.
+No celebration or observance shall explicitly or implicitly impose any expense or medical danger upon a student as a condition of his/her participation.

-A student may be excused from school celebrations or observances if their parent/guardian files a request with the building principal.
-The request must give assurance that instruction on the learning standard(s)involved will be given at home.
-In this case, please email the principal.
+A student may be excused from school celebrations or observances if his/her parent/guardian files a request with the building principal.
+In this case, please email the principal, Mrs. Tomalty: <a href="https://doi.org/l

-Student Recognitions
+Student Recognitions/Birthdays

 We are always looking for opportunities to get to know and celebrate students on an individual basis.
-This gives them a chance to share their interests and uniqueness with classmates.
-Traditionally, this occurs on a student's birthday, but it could also happen on a holiday or as part of the classroom culture (ie. student of the week, etc..).
-Due to allergies, safety concerns with sharing food, and classroom interruptions, we will not be allowing teachers to celebrate students with food.
-Instead, we suggest the following:
+This gives him/her a chance to share their interests and uniqueness with classmates.
+Traditionally, this occurs on a student's birthday, but it could also happen on a holiday or as part of the classroom culture.
+Parents are allowed to bring in store bought treats for the class to share but this will need to be arranged with the classroom teacher in advance and be mindful of student allergies.
+Whenever possible, consider individually wrapped or portioned items to make distribution easier, quicker and safer.
+In addition, you may send in non food items or a book to share with the class.